 Despite the thousands of positive stories relayed to short-term lenders by subprime customers, there remain a large number of misconceptions and myths surrounding the online lending industry.
 One of our tasks as a professional organization is to dispel these myths, clear up the misconceptions, and educate the public, legislators and regulators about the demand and need for consumer short-term loans on the Internet.

-OLA member companies receive recommendations on industry standards and best practices.
-We also keep them up-to-date on legislative and regulatory issues on both the State and Federal levels.
+ADVISE: OLA member companies receive recommendations on industry standards and best practices.
+We also keep them up-to-date on legislative and regulatory issues on both the state and federal level.

-OLA is a resource for policy makers at both State and Federal levels.
+SERVE: OLA is a resource for policymakers at both state and federal levels.